bruk19/bruk19/README.md

 ### Hi there 👋

-#### I'm a former DVM becoming a Full-Stack Developer from Ethiopia
+#### I'm a former Digital Marketing becoming a Full-Stack Developer from Ethiopia

 <hr>